Popdeem/Popdeem-SDK-iOS/Docs/home_flow.md

 #### Tab Bar

 If you are setting the Popdeem Rewards Home as a view on your Nav Bar, there is a slightly different method.
-When you have chosen which Tab Bar Item will be your Popdeem Home, in interface builder, make the root View an instance of `PDHomeViewController`.
+When you have chosen which Tab Bar Item will be your Popdeem Home, in interface builder, make the root View an instance of `PDUIHomeViewController`.
 This will result in your app launching with Popdeem preloaded in your tab bar.

 ---